 Rabbits are social creatures with gentle natures and individual personalities, and they need just as much attention as a dog or a cat.
-They are not suitable companions for young children.
+They are not suitable companions for young children as most rabbits resist being picked up and cuddled.
 Rabbits require specific foods, stimulating environments, and veterinarians who have specialized knowledge of their species.

 How to Spot Neglect

 Federal regulations apply only to those breeders or “bunny mills” that do at least $500 of business with a particular pet store or sell to wholesalers, and enforcement is lax.
 So the rabbits you see in the store might not have been properly transported or cared for.1

 A runny nose, sneezing, head-tilt, listlessness, and diarrhea are all signs of a sick bunny.
 Rabbits have extremely delicate respiratory and digestive systems, and any change in the balance of these systems can result in death if they are not treated properly and quickly.
 Bare spots or scabs anywhere on the body suggest that the rabbit has parasites or has been fighting with other rabbits.
 Refer to PETA’s factsheet “Pet Shops: No Bargain for Animals” for more information about how to alert authorities to possible abuse at stores that sell live animals.